vvelazquezc/PHP-Employee-management/README.md

 sudo apt install npm
 ```

-_Then you need to install all the project dependencies, for this, in the path of the clone proyect you need to paste the next command:_
+_Then you need to install all the project dependencies.
+For this, you need to paste the next command in the path of the cloned project:_

 ```
 npm install.
 ```

-## Desploy 📦
+## Deploy 📦

-_Once you have installed all the necesaries, you should to start xampp server and go in your browser to your localhost and navigate to your local path to see the project_
+_Once you have all the necessaries installed you should start xampp server, go in your browser to your localhost and navigate to your local path to see the project_

 ## Build with 🛠️